ashu-ismcse/ServerForDC/Server/Readme.md

 # Server Side

-This Folder contains all the files which are on server side (No relation with Cordova folder)
+This Folder contains all the files which are on server side (No direct relation with Cordova folder)

 ## server.js
 ```